IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 - Private Game Rooms: Players can create and join private rooms using a unique room ID and password to play with friends, see the list of players in the room

 - Game Session Implementation: Once the game starts, the core gameplay loop will be fully functional.
-This includes turn-based mechanics, timer,  player interactions, and enforcing the game’s basic rules
+This includes turn-based mechanics, player interactions, and enforcing the game’s basic rules

 ## User journey